HMS Fury (H76): Construction and career

 Fury was built by J. Samuel White at its Cowes shipyard under the 1932 Naval Programme.
-The ship was laid down on 19 May 1933, launched on 10 September 1934, as the eleventh ship to carry the name, and completed on 18 April 1935.
-The ship cost 248,538 pounds, excluding Admiralty supplied equipment such as armaments and communications sets.
+The ship was laid down on 19 May 1933, launched on 10 September 1934, as the eleventh ship to carry the name and completed on 18 April 1935.
+The ship cost £248,538 (pounds) excluding Admiralty-supplied equipment such as armaments and communications equipment.
 Fury was initially assigned to the 6th Destroyer Flotilla (DF) of the Home Fleet, but was sent to reinforce the Mediterranean Fleet, together with most of her sister ships, during the Abyssinian crisis in June.
-On 11 December 1936, the day after his abdication broadcast to the nation, Fury embarked The Duke of Windsor for passage to Boulogne-sur-Mer.
+On 11 December 1936, the day after his abdication broadcast, Fury embarked The Duke of Windsor for passage to Boulogne-sur-Mer.
 After returning home, she remained there aside from deployments to Spanish waters to enforce the arms embargo imposed on both sides in the Spanish Civil War by the Non-Intervention Committee.
-The flotilla was renumbered the 8th Destroyer Flotilla in April 1939, five months before the start of World War II.
+The flotilla was renumbered the 8th Destroyer Flotilla in April 1939, five months before the start of the Second World War.
 Fury remained assigned to it until June 1940, escorting the larger ships of the fleet and conducting anti-submarine patrols.